entando/entando-docs/vuepress/docs/v6.3.2/tutorials/samples/hub.md

 - The second provides methods that support the Entando App Builder integration (7.0.0+).

 ### Content
-The Hub content bundle includes a custom template and a page preconfigured with the main Hub micro frontends.
+The Hub content bundle (`entando-hub`) includes a custom template and a page preconfigured with the main Hub micro frontends.

 ### Integration
 The Entando App Builder should be configured using the endpoint `BASEURL/entando-hub-api/appbuilder/api`, where the BASEURL is the URL for the Entando Application.